 Her interview was an extremely important moment in the long history of harassment and assault of women everywhere, in any conceivable circumstance.
 She has the privilege of breaking the silence.

-By watching the video clip or reading the transcript of her interview you will no doubt remember experiences you have had as a woman and probably said nothing about.
+By reading the transcript of her interview you will no doubt remember experiences you have had as a woman and probably said nothing about.
 Lara's voice can show the rest of us that speaking up is possible, and we need to do it to move the world closer to a place where women are safe in public.
 I don't know of any place that has achieved that goal yet.